glo1510/CMR/README.md

 # CMR
-this is situated in Medchal.
+This is situated in Medchal.